Exhibition at CCAI Courthouse Gallery

-The Capital City Arts Initiative presents its exhibition, Callosum, by LB Buchan at the CCAI Courthouse Gallery.
+Carson City, Nevada — The Capital City Arts Initiative presents its exhibition, Callosum, by LB Buchan at the CCAI Courthouse Gallery.
 The exhibition will be in the gallery from July 9 – October 21, 2021.
 The Courthouse is located at 885 E Musser Street, Carson City.
 The gallery is open Monday – Friday, 8am – 5pm.
-CCAI will host a reception for the artist on Friday, July 9, 5 – 6:30pm; LB will talk about the sculptures during the reception at 5:30pm.
+CCAI will host a reception for the artist on Friday, July 9, 5 – 6:30pm; artist introduction 5:30pm.

 “I love anatomy of all kinds: plant, insect, mammal, and human alike.
 My work explores what can come of uniting various anatomical structures from different sources to create new pieces.
 The works are not meant to emulate one specific thing, but are often amalgams that can be interpreted multiple ways.
 The pieces evoke many different feelings.
 Some are serene, some playful, and others ominous, depending on how the individual forms interact to create a whole being.
 I enjoy creating pieces that walk the line between fantastic and realistic, causing the viewer to question not only what they are viewing, but also whether or not it might be real.
 I am interested in both preservation and the process of decay, so I am fascinated with taxidermy, biological specimens, skeletal forms, seed pods, as well as withered plant life.
 I use a careful combination of these to inform my work.”